Illinois Social Security Disability Attorneys

 The steps for applying for SSI and SSDI are essentially identical.
 You must complete and submit a claim that follows the Social Security Administration’s (SSA) required format.
 Your application must include all relevant documentation to support your condition and demonstrate specifically how it affects your ability to perform your job.

-Once your application is submitted to the SSA, a reviewer evaluates your qualifications and provides a response typically within three to six months.
-Once your application is approved, you should start receiving your benefits within four to six weeks.
+Once your application is submitted to the SSA, a reviewer evaluates your qualifications and responds typically within three to six months.
+Once your application is approved, you can expect to start receiving your benefits within four to six weeks.

 Can You Get SSDI for a Mental Illness?